ni/nimi-python/docs/nidcpower/class.rst

         .. note:: For smaller ranges, the value is scaled up to account for noise.
 The factor used to scale the value is derived from the module capabilities.
-This property is not supported by all devices.
-Refer to Supported Properties by Device topic.
+This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.